adammanning/CS3200Notes/Authorization.md

 		0. Text Message
 		0. Fingerprint
 		0. Many more
+	0. Sign In
+		0. What is your id?
+		0. What is your password?
+	0. Only a person who has registered should be able to authenticate

 0. **Authorization**
-	0. Making sure you have permission to do what you're trying to do
+	0. Do you have permission to do what you're trying to do

 0. **Stateless**
 	0. HTTP is a stateless protocol